 Planning for college and your future career is a very daunting task for most high school students and their families.
-Fortunately, there are countless resources on the internet that can aid students throughout the process.
+Fortunately, countless resources on the internet can aid students throughout the process.
 However, there are so many resources available that selecting the best ones could also be a stressful task.
 Here are some of the best career and college planning resources I’ve encouraged my students to use and recommend to any other student looking for assistance.

 College search resources